moggieuk/Happy-Hare/README.md

 2:18 AM MMU [T2] >>> [En] >>>>>>> [Ex] >> [Ts] >> [Nz] LOADED (@0.0 mm)
 ```

 Aside from showing that I was up too late writing this doc, this indicates how I left my MMU the day prior...
 Filaments are loaded in gates 0, 1, 2, 6 & 8; Gate #2 is selected; and the filament is fully loaded.
 If you are astute you can see I have remapped T4 to be on gate #2 because previously I had loaded these spools incorrectly and this saved me from regenerating g-code.
-Gate #6 contains filament that has never been loaded and thus it is still on the spool `S`.
-The filaments in other gates has been previously loaded and unloaded and therefore are available from the buffer `B`.
+Gate #6 contains filament that has never been loaded and thus it is still on the `S` spool.
+The filaments in other gates has been previously loaded and unloaded and therefore are available from the `B` buffer.
 The buffer/spool distinction effects loading speed.
 (This status was generated on startup by setting `log_startup_status: 1` in mmu_parameters.cfg.
 It can also be generated anytime with the `MMU_STATUS` command).
 <br>

 In addition to basic operational state the print statistics and gate health statistics are persisted and so occasionally you might want to explicitly reset them with `MMU_STATS RESET=1`.
 There are 5 levels of operation for this feature that you can set based on your personal preference/habbits.
 The level is controlled by a single variable `persistence_level` in `mmu_parameters.cfg`: